julwrites/julwrites.github.io/src/content/blog/2024_09_19_How to pass on a way of life.md

 ---
-title: How to pass on a way of life
+title: "How to pass on a way of life"
-date: 2024-09-19T00:55:13.000Z
+date: "Sep 19 2024"
-draft: true
-description: Recently I had a short discussion with a friend about my fixation with systems for Christian Disciple-making (this idea of making disciples can be found in Matthew 28:19 - the Great Commission - in the Bible)
+description: "Recently I had a short discussion with a friend about my fixation with systems for Christian Disciple-making (this idea of making disciples can be found in Matthew 28:19 - the Great Commission - in the Bible)"
 ---

 Recently I had a short discussion with a friend about my fixation with systems for Christian Disciple-making (this idea of making disciples can be found in Matthew 28:19 - the Great Commission - in the Bible)